 Although subtle gaps between teeth can add character to a smile, and some celebrities like Elijah Wood, Madonna, Elton John, and Georgia May Jagger, have embraced this, larger gaps can appear unsightly and distracting when smiling.

 Larger gaps can also provide space for adjacent teeth to drift and tip into overtime, which can disrupt the bite and overall fit of teeth.
 Opposing teeth can also tip and “hang down,” over-erupting into these spaces.
 Smaller gaps, on the other hand, can lead to food being trapped between the teeth and can be more difficult for patients to clean, resulting in a build-up of calculus between the teeth and potential gum problems.

 If you notice your gaps are getting larger and your teeth appear to be mobile and moving out of line, then it is important you seek an opinion from your dentist or a specialist orthodontist to determine the cause of this, and confirm that your gums are healthy and your teeth are not moving as a result of gum (periodontal) disease.

 There are also occasions when gaps appear as a result of a persistent habit, often involving your tongue, often unknowingly to yourself.
 It may be a tongue thrust or habitual placement of your tongue, and by identifying this early a specialist orthodontist can help to reduce or limit any undesirable effects.

-There are many options for treating gaps and there are occasions when it is more appropriate to have orthodontic treatment, and some occasions when your dentist may be able to perform cosmetic dental work instead, and others when it is best to have a combination of orthodontic and cosmetic dental treatment.
+There are many options for treating gaps, either by orthodontic treatment or cosmetic dental work and in other cases it may be more suitable to have a combination of orthodontic and cosmetic dental treatment.

 If you have gaps or missing teeth and would like to discuss your treatment options, please contact our specialist orthodontist at Bank Cottage Dental Practice on 01454 412053 for a consultation.Back to treatments